rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Do all possess gifts of healing?
 Do all speak with tongues?
 Do all interpret? ^1230

-But earnestly desire the higher gifts.
-And I will show you a still more excellent way. ^1231
+But earnestly desire the higher gifts.And I will show you a still more excellent way. ^1231

 If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal. ^1301